George A. Romero: 2010s

-In 2010, Romero was contacted by Claudio Argento to direct a 3D remake of his younger brother Dario Argento's film, Deep Red (1975).
-Claudio was expected to write the screenplay and told Romero that his brother would also be involved.
-Romero, who showed interest in the project, decided to contact his longtime friend Dario only to find out that Dario was unaware of a remake and Romero ended up declining Claudio's offer.
-Romero stated that he had plans for two more "Dead" movies which would be connected to Diary of the Dead and they would be made depending on how successful Survival of the Dead was.
+In 2010, Romero stated that he had plans for two more Dead films which would be connected to Diary of the Dead and they would be made depending on how successful Survival of the Dead was.
 Romero, however, said that his next project would not involve zombies and he was going for the scare factor, but offered no further details.

 Romero made an appearance in the second downloadable map pack called "Escalation" for the video game Call of Duty: Black Ops.
 He appears as himself in the zombies map "Call of the Dead" as a non-playable enemy character.
 Romero is featured alongside actors Sarah Michelle Gellar, Danny Trejo, Michael Rooker, and Robert Englund, all of the four being playable characters.
 He is portrayed as a powerful "boss" zombie armed with a movie studio light.

-In 2012, Romero returned to video games recording his voice for "Zombie Squash" as the lead villain, Dr. B. E. Vil.
-"Zombie Squash HD Free" game was released by ACW Games for the iPad in November 2012.
+In 2012, Romero returned to video games recording his voice for Zombie Squash as the lead villain, Dr. B. E. Vil.
+Zombie Squash was released by ACW Games for the iPad in November 2012.

 In 2014, Marvel Comics began releasing Empire of the Dead, a 15-issue miniseries written by Romero.
-The series is broken up into three acts, five issues each, and features not only zombies but also vampires.
-In May 2015, it was announced at Cannes that the production company Demarest was developing the comic series into a TV series.
-The series was to be written and executive-produced by Romero and Peter Grunwald.
+The series is broken up into three acts, five issues each, and features zombies and vampires.